aaronsalmon/gragertforcitycouncil.com/getinvolved/index.md

 - <span class="text-muted">phone:</span> 715-255-0269
 - <span class="text-muted">address:</span> Gragert for City Council, 451 Lincoln Ave., Eau Claire, WI 54701

-### Yard Signs

-Yard signs are one way to get my name out to the community, and for voters to show their support!
-If you’d like a yard sign just send us your residential address and we’ll deliver one once they are printed, sometime closer to the election.
-Addresses within District 3 will be given priority.
-Request a yard sign by <a href="mailto:gragertforcitycouncil@gmail.com">sending me an email</a>.

 <img src="/img/JeremyGragert_CityCouncilBanner.jpg">